-Ask the average person what the difference between a machine-pressed cigar and a quality premium cigar.
+Ask the average person the difference between a machine-pressed cigar and a quality premium cigar.
 The only answer you’ll likely get is the price.
 Sure, the price does differ, but the cost is not the only thing that makes a cigar a premium cigar.
-A one-dollar stick has a different taste because everything about it is also different.
+A one-dollar stick has a different taste because everything about it is different.
 Those who live the cigar lifestyle know these differences.
 There are differences in the process, the materials, the packaging, and the flavor.
-What you may not know is why the top cigars are all premium cigars.
+However, you may not know why the top cigars are all premium cigars.

 The Mechanics of It All

 We all know that the process of hand-rolling premium cigars gives them their quality.
 The reason for this comes down to the process.
 Factory or machine-pressed cigars result in lower quality due to mass production.
 It’s impossible to ensure that every machine-made cigar in a batch of thousands will have the same consistent quality.
 Even if the materials are superb, large batches are prone to errors, and quality assurance is non-existent.

 The very nature of a hand-rolled cigar makes it of higher quality.
 A human being rolls and wraps each cigar before finishing it.
 Hand-rolling adds a built-in method of quality assurance.
 Any roller worth their salt will ensure that each cigar is as good as it can be.

 The Materials Make the Difference

 Most cigar enthusiasts know that premium cigars also use better tobacco leaves.
 The truth is, everything about the tobacco in premium cigars is better.
 For one, the leaves run the entire length of the cigar, which distributes the flavor throughout the cigar from the first drag to the last.
 Beyond the size of the leaves, they are all harvested and sourced from the same relative place.